Chapter 3 - Educational Policies

 - Appeal transfer decisions at both the college or university and system levels, as provided in System Procedure 3.21.1;

-- Have completed courses that fulfill Minnesota Transfer Curriculum goal areas at the sending institution accepted as counting toward the same goal areas at the receiving institution.
+- Have completed courses that fulfill Minnesota Transfer Curriculum goal areas at the sending college or university accepted as counting toward the same goal areas at the receiving college or university;

-- Receive acknowledgement of fulfilled Minnesota Transfer Curriculum goal areas as designated by the sending college or university.
+- Receive a degree audit showing fulfillment of Minnesota Transfer Curriculum goal areas that match the goal areas of courses at the sending college or university.

-- Plan their courses of study as early as possible by referring to online advising tools and published requirements of all system college and university programs in which they intend to enroll.
+- Plan their course(s) of study as early as possible by referring to published catalog requirements, online advising tools, and campus and system websites for college and university programs in which they intend to enroll;

-- Take advantage of transfer-related orientation, workshops or other training opportunities offered by the System college or university in which they are enrolled and to which they plan to transfer.
+- Take advantage of transfer-related orientation, workshops, or other training opportunities offered by the college or university in which they are currently enrolled and at the one to which they plan to transfer;

-- Provide their college or university with all materials required for admission, including official transcripts from all previously attended non-System colleges and universities.
-Students must notify their college or university of courses taken at other schools after transfer or about any changes to transcripts;
+- Provide their college or university with all materials required for admission, including official transcripts from all previously attended non-system colleges and universities;

-- When planning to follow the requirements of an articulation agreement, seek guidance from appropriate institutional advisors at their current institution and notify the System college or university to which they plan to transfer.
+- When planning to follow the requirements of an articulation agreement or other transfer-related agreement, seek guidance from advisors at their current college or university and notify the college or university to which they plan to transfer;

 - Ensure standards of quality for educational programs offered;